Our data is one of our greatest assets. Our mission at Datawise is to help you unlock it.

 With a robust evidence base small organisations are also more likely to be heard and influence stakeholders and decision makers.

-Datawise London is a data literacy and digital skills partnership.
-It brings together a range of expert organisations to both shape the strategic direction of the programme and deliver direct support where needed.
+The Datawise London partnership has brought together a range of expert organisations to both shape the strategic direction of the programme and deliver direct support where needed.

 Superhighways, part of Kingston Voluntary Action, is one of only a small number of projects in London to receive funding from the Cornerstone Fund, a multi-funder initiative to test how civil society infrastructure could be jointly funded in London and apply a systems change approach.

-We are grateful to City Bridge Trust, the funding arm of The City of London Corporation’s charity, Bridge House Estates, who are funding this work.
+We are grateful to City Bridge Trust, the funding arm of The City of London Corporation’s charity, Bridge House Estates, who are funding this work for both Round 1 and Round 2 of the Cornerstone Fund.